DV

 Quick verdict

-NFLX (Netflix, Inc.) and NFLY (YieldMax NFLX Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+NFLX (Netflix, Inc.) is a stock, while NFLY (YieldMax NFLX Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive